-By enrolling in the Galveston College Early Admission Program, Galveston area high school seniors may get a headstart on earning transferrable college credit at minimal cost before graduation,
+By enrolling in the Galveston College Early Admission Program, Galveston area high school seniors may get a headstart on earning transferrable college credit at minimal cost before graduation.

-The program is available to all Ball and O'Connell High School seniors, subject to the following provisions:
+The program is available to Ball and O'Connell High students subject to the following provisions:

-- The student must be approved by his high school principal and must receive parental approval. - The student must submit American College Test (ACT) scores to the Counselor's Office at Galveston College. - The student will be limited to two academic credit courses per semester at Galveston College. - 4.
-Upon acceptance by Galveston College, the students will be admitted on conditional status.
-This means that credit for college hours will not be granted until the student has successfully completed all high school graduation requirements. - While attending Galveston College, the student w'll be expected to adhere to all policies of the College.
+- 1. The student must be approved by his high school principal and must receive parental approval. - 2.
+The student must submit American College Test (ACT) scores to the Counselor's Office at Galveston College. - The student will be limited to two academic credit courses per semester at Galveston College. - 4.
+Credit for college hours will not be granted until the student has successfully completed all high school graduation requirements. - 5.
+While attending Galveston College, the student will be expected to adhere to all policies of the College.